-The episode begins with a massive spoiler.
+This episode begins with a massive spoiler.

 Sue: Why is he playing with a skateboard wheel?
-And what does Jo actually do between alien invasions?
-Apart from answer the phone?
+And what does Jo actually do between alien invasions, apart from answer the phone?

 Me: Do you wish the Brigadier had gone with them?

-Nicol: It’s Wall-E. But not as cute.
+Nicol: It’s basically Wall-E, but not as cute.

-And then the TARDIS arrives…
+And then the TARDIS arrives.

-Me: Did you notice that the TARDIS materialises differently in this story?
+Me: Did you notice that the TARDIS materialises slightly differently in this story?
 It just pops into the frame.

-Sue: Yes, it’s very Wonder Woman.
+Sue: Yes, it is very Wonder Woman.

 Me: Oh look, it’s Penny’s dad from Just Good Friends.

-Sue: So this is basically exactly the same plot as Avatar, yes?
+Sue: So this is basically the same plot as Avatar, yes?
 Does Jo fall in love with one of the green blokes?

-A few seconds later, the Doctor makes the very same observation.
+The Doctor makes the same observation.